hezaltin/angular-c-ui/README.md

 ## Documentation

-For documentation on the Clarity Design System, including a list of components and example usage, see [our website](https://vmware.github.io/clarity).
+For documentation on the Clarity Design System, including a list of components and example usage, see [website](https://vmware.github.io/clarity).

 #### Directory structure